-- Tretinoin works to treat severe acne, dark spots, aged & damaged skin with wrinkles & all sorts of lines on the face.
-It is also said to be amazing in treating melasma & hyperpigmentation.
+- Tretinoin is used to treat acne, help with dark spots, increase collagen production of the skin, and treat aged & damaged skin with wrinkles & fine lines on the face.
+It is also said to be very effective in treating melasma & hyperpigmentation.

 - It is also known by the names, Retinoic acid & Retin-A

-- You only get it by prescription because it is very strong & needs to be used carefully.
+- It is a prescription medication because it is strong & needs to be used carefully.

 - Recommended Percentage – 0.01-0.1%

 The answer is YES.
 Tretinoin does expire as any other medication or serum.
 But it has a long shelf life if stored properly.
 The expiration dates depend on the brand though but the recommended shelf life is mostly 2-3 years from the manufactured date.